Kuai Dafu: "Down with Liu Shaoqi"

+Organizing Violent Struggle

 Active from 1966 onwards, Kuai led the Jinggangshan ("Headquarters") faction of the Red Guards at Tsinghua University, where he pursued a degree in chemical engineering.
 This group wanted to maintain the independence of the Red Guards from the central government.
 Kuai, alongside Han Aijing and other student leaders, virulently resisted the "work teams" which Liu Shaoqi and Deng Xiaoping had sent to the campuses to restore order and suppress or co-opt the student movement.
 Liu's wife Wang Guangmei participated in the work teams and personally clashed with Kuai in July 1966.
 However, Mao subsequently voiced support to Kuai and "made him a vanguard of the Cultural Revolution famous throughout the country."

 On April 10, 1967, the Jinggangshan – now supported by the central authorities and the People's Liberation Army – organised an on-campus struggle session where more than 300 alleged "revisionists" (including Wang Guangmei) were publicly humiliated.

+Beginning in April 1968, another faction of Red Guards at Tsinghua University rapidly grew in strength, frequently clashing with the "Jinggangshan Rebel Corps" led by Kuai Dafu.
+From April 23 to July 27, 1968, the "Hundred-Day Armed Struggle" between the two factions of Red Guards at Tsinghua University in Beijing became the largest and longest-lasting armed conflict in the Beijing area.
+This conflict resulted in 18 deaths, over a thousand injuries, and direct economic losses exceeding 10 million yuan.

+On July 27, Mao Zedong met with the five leaders of the Red Guards and severely warned and criticized them, demanding their withdrawal from the political arena.

 On July 27, 1968, a work team arriving at Tsinghua University was fought off with shots and stones on orders of Kuai, killing five members and injuring many more.
 The next day, Kuai and other student leaders including Nie Yuanzi were harshly reprimanded for their behaviour by Mao Zedong in the Great Hall of the People.
 When Kuai complained that a "black hand" was trying to suppress the student movement, Mao mockingly replied that he himself was this "black hand".

 According to Roderick MacFarquhar and Michael Schoenhals, the clash between Kuai and Wang Guangmei "was eventually to become part of Red Guard lore and to be immortalized in novels and on the stage, even in the West".